 5 Samara, Russia.
 Samara’s important role in Soviet history is reflected in the city’s metro system.
 As a traditional Bolshevik city, Samara was meant to be the alternative capital if Moscow would fall during WWII.
 After the war, the city became the center for the Soviet defense industry, something reflected in many of the nationalistic themes.
 Highlights: Alabinskaya, Pobeda, and Gagarinskaya.

 6 Minsk, Belarus.
 With an original number of only eight stations, the Minsk metro opened in 1984.
 The simple Brutalistic architecture focus on classic socialist themes and Belarusian national motifs.
-It’s also one of few metros outside of Russia that still encapsulate the Hammer and Sickle as well as the Soviet abbreviation CCCP.
+Minsk also holds one of few metro systems outside of Russia that still encapsulate the Hammer and Sickle as well as the Soviet abbreviation CCCP.
 Highlights: Kastrychnitskaya, Instytut Kultury, and Akademiya Navuk.

 7 Kazan, Russia.
 Although the metro in Kazan opened long after the fall of the Soviet Union, it was planned and engineered long before.
 Being the capital of Tatarstan, many stations are influenced by the large Muslim population.
 Others have a light and futuristic theme.
 Highlights: Kremlyovskaya, Gorki, and Dubravnaya.

 Travelgrapher.com supports a democratic, gender-equal, peaceful and inclusive society where equitable health, human rights and the rule of law are respected and people’s vulnerability to crises and disasters is reduced.